 - Facilitate access to our Living Well programme - a course of planned outpatient appointments aimed at enabling you to identify and manage your most significant concerns and priorities.
 Examples of the types of support and interventions people have found beneficial are experiencing and learning relaxation techniques, managing anxiety and fatigue, building confidence with physical activities and strengthening emotional coping strategies.

 A strong emphasis is placed on a multidisciplinary approach which is delivered by a team of healthcare professionals who specialise in palliative care.
-You, your family and carers will have full access to support from our Patient, Family, Carer Support Services (PFCSS) team depending on individual needs.
+You, your family and carers will have full access to support from our Patient and Carer Wellbeing Service (PCWBS) team depending on individual needs.

 The Team is made of a number of different professionals who are all experienced in responding to the needs and concerns of people living with life limiting illness including Palliative Care Nurses, Complementary Therapists, Physiotherapists, Occupational Therapists, Spiritual and Pastoral Care, and Counselling Services.